garywiz/chaperone/doc/source/ref/config-service.rst

    type              behavior                                                    system failure            service failure
    ================  ==========================================================  ========================= =========================
    simple            This is the default type.
 Chaperone considers a service    Service terminates        Service terminates
-		     "started" as soon as the startup grace period               abnormally during grace   abnormally later despite (defined by :ref:`startup_pause <service.startup_pause>`)   period.                   retries.
+                     "started" as soon as the startup grace period               abnormally during grace   abnormally later despite
+                     (defined by :ref:`startup_pause <service.startup_pause>`)   period.                   retries.
                      elapses.
-		     If the service terminates normally at any time, the
-		     service is considered "started" until reset.
-   forking           A forking service is expected to set up all                 Service terminates        Never. [#f2]_
-		     communications channels and assure that the service         abnormally during the is ready for application use, then exit normally            process timeout. before the
-		     :ref:`process_timeout <service.process_timeout>`
-		     expires.  *Note*: The default process timeout for forking services is 300 seconds. oneshot           A oneshot service is designed to execute scripts which      Service terminates        Service terminates complete an operation and are considered started once       abnormally during         abnormally during a they run successfully.  *Note*: The default process         the process timeout.      manual "start" timeout for oneshot services is 60 seconds.                                           operation. notify            A notify service is expected to establish communication     Service terminates        Service sends a with chaperone using the *sd_notify* protcol.
+                     If the service terminates normally at any time, the service is considered "started" until reset. forking           A forking service is expected to set up all                 Service terminates        Service terminates communications channels and assure that the service         abnormally during the     abnormally later despite is ready for application use, then exit normally            process timeout, or       retries, only if pidfile before the                                                  the pidfile cannot be     specifies.
+Otherwise, :ref:`process_timeout <service.process_timeout>`            found (if specified)      never. [#f2]_ expires.  *Note*: The default process timeout for           during the timeout forking services is 300 seconds.                            period. oneshot           A oneshot service is designed to execute scripts which      Service terminates        Service terminates complete an operation and are considered started once       abnormally during         abnormally during a they run successfully.  *Note*: The default process         the process timeout.      manual "start" timeout for oneshot services is 60 seconds.                                           operation. notify            A notify service is expected to establish communication     Service terminates        Service sends a with chaperone using the *sd_notify* protcol.
 The          abnormally during the     failure notification.
                      :ref:`NOTIFY_SOCKET <env.NOTIFY_SOCKET>`                    process timeout
                      environment variable will be set, and chaperone will consider the service started only when notified appropriately. *Note*: The default process timeout
                      for a notify service is 30 seconds. cron              The cron type schedules a script or program for periodic    Service executable        Never.
 Failures of execution.
 The service is considered started once          is missing or invalid     isolated executions successfully scheduled.
 Both scheduling parameters         but not optional.         do not constitute (specified using :ref:`interval <service.interval>`)                                  a permanent service as well as the presence of the executable specified                                   failure. in :ref:`command <service.command>` will be checked
                      before scheduling is considered successful.
 Cron
                      services which are declared as
                      :ref:`optional <service.optional>` will not be
                      scheduled and will be treated as if they were disabled.
    ================  ==========================================================  ========================= =========================

 Note: Unlike ``systemd``, Chaperone does not have an "idle" service type.
 This is accomplished instead using a special